 Their message is to “warn [people] away from violence” — says the North Side Chief, Bruce “Sunpie” Barnes — especially young people, and especially gun and domestic violence.
 He explains:

 The bone gang represents people… waking people up about what they’re doing in life, if they don’t change their lifestyle.
 You know.
 We’re like the dead angels.
 We let you know, if you keep doing what you’re doing, you’re gonna be with us.

 Up before most residents, members of the gang cause a ruckus.
 They sing songs, bang on doors, and play-threaten their neighbors.

-Here’s some footage:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+Here’s some footage:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter and Instagram.